nanakoohashi/SQL/Theory.md

 - **PROJECT**: Yields values for all selected columns.
 - **UNION**: Combines all rows from two tables excluding duplicate rows.
 Tables must be union-compatible.
 - **INTERSECT**: Yields only the rows that appear on both tables (duplicates).
+- **DIFFERENCE**: Yields all rows in one table that are not found in the other table.
 ## Normal Forms
 ### 1NF
 - Most basic of Normal Forms.